 Check the back of your sunflower seed packet to see how many days are needed for growing that particular type, or you can plant some of the varieties we list below.

-Not sure when your first avg frost might occur, you can check this site to figure out your growing zone and your first and last frost days for your regions.
+Not sure when your first average frost might occur?
+You can check this site to determine your region’s growing zone and the first and last frost days.

 Sunflower varieties for the short growing season